neoadventist/mongo-ui/README.md

 mongo-ui
 ========

-A visual IDE for the Mongo DB
+A visual IDE for the Mongo DB!